 IEEE partners with independent indexing services.
 These services evaluate each conference to decide which content will be indexed in their database.
 The conference should not specifically claim or guarantee indexing in any database.
 IEEE cannot guarantee that entries from your conference will be included in any particular database.

 IEEE is ready to help.
-If you have questions about publishing conference papers or other questions about organizing a conference, please contact the IEEE Meetings Conferences and Events Customer Relationship Management (CRM) team.
+If you have questions about publishing conference papers or other questions about organizing a conference, please contact IEEE Meetings, Conferences & Events (MCE).

 Do you have feedback on the information on this page?